AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/profile-substitution.md

 ---
-title: Profile Substitution - Testing email messages using targeted profiles
+title: Profile Substitution - Test email messages using targeted profiles
 description: Learn how you can test your email messages using the profile substitution feature.
 feature: Email
 kt: 4667